 7. Los California Tacos

 Los California Tacos is a Pasadena food truck that’s been around forever.
 It’s one spot in Pasadena that we know is open late (up to 2:30 am on a couple of weekend nights) for those late-night munchies and hunger pains.
 Sometimes this is a late-night snack, and other times its dinner.

-The street tacos here will go straight to your heart as they are serving high-quality and authentic food.
+The street tacos here will go to your heart as they serve high-quality and authentic food.
 Order a sampling of different tacos, so you can pick your favorite.
 The Chicharron is definitely a treat of spicy and delicious pork fat that melts in your mouth.

 Where to find them?
 Los California Tacos is on S Fair Oaks Ave, between California Blvd and E Bellevue Dr.

 When are they open?
 Los California Tacos is open every day starting at 5 pm, except Sundays at 5:3 pm.
 They close Sunday thru Thursday at 11:30 pm.
 Friday and Saturday night at 2:30 am.

 Hope you get to visit all of these food trucks in Pasadena.
 Whether it’s one at a time or all in one day on a food truck hopping tour of Pasadena… which sounds like fun and a foodie’s dream.

 What is your favorite food truck in Pasadena?
 Are any Pasadena food trucks not on this list that we need to try?
 Let us know in the comments!